 Will I get other skin cancers?

-Having skin cancer increases your risk of developing more skin cancers.
-Sun damage builds up over time and cannot be reversed.
-However, you can prevent further damage to your skin.
-Follow the steps below, make sun protection a part of your lifestyle, and visit your doctor for regular check-ups.
+It's important to prevent further damage to your skin.
+Follow the steps below to make sun protection a part of your lifestyle, and visit your doctor for yearly full body skin checks.

 Sun exposure and vitamin D